 - Use body scrubs in the shower—if you’re concerned about something going down the drain—use a drain trap.

-DIY Sugar Scrub Recipes for Halloween, Thanksgiving & Christmas
+DIY Sugar Scrub Recipe for Halloween

 NOTE: Usually when I make a scrub, it’s a 2:1 ratio of sugar to oil.
-However, when adding powders or oats, they absorb more liquid so the amount of fatty oils may need to be increased.
+However, when adding powders or oats, they absorb more liquid so the number of fatty oils may need to be increased.
 If you live in high elevations–you will need more oil as well.

 Halloween Chocolate Orange Cinnamon Scrub